Ballybrown GAA

-Ballybrown GAA club is a Gaelic Athletic Association club located in Ballybrown, County Limerick, Ireland.
+Ballybrown GAA club is a Gaelic Athletic Association club located in Clarina, County Limerick, Ireland.
 The club fields teams in both hurling and Gaelic football.
 In 2018, Ballybrown fielded teams at Senior, Junior A and Junior B in hurling, while also a team at Junior A in football.
 Ballybrown's biggest rivals are neighbours Patrickswell, the two clubs sharing 22 senior titles between them.

-The club have two pitches, located in the village of Clarina.
-The pitches are located either side of the traffic lights, one to the north, towards Tervoe and one to the South, towards Elm Park and Breska Beg.
+The club have two pitches in the village of Clarina.
+One pitch is to the north, towards Tervoe and one to the South, towards Elm Park and Breska Beg.